jasonzgao/accountability-partner/instructions/implementation-plan.md

 - Create `ConsequenceType` enum
 - Build enforcement service
 - Implement consequence history tracking

+**Execution Summary**: Implemented a comprehensive notification system to keep users informed about their productivity and goals.
+Created the NotificationType enum to categorize different notification types (productivity alerts, goal reminders, habit insights, etc.) and the AppNotification model to represent individual notifications with rich metadata.
+Developed the DefaultNotificationService with methods for sending, scheduling, and managing notifications, including persistence using UserDefaults.
+Built a user-friendly NotificationsView with filtering capabilities and interactive notification rows.
+Added support for system notifications using UNUserNotificationCenter with proper permission handling.
+Implemented notification settings to allow users to customize which types of notifications they receive.
+Integrated the notification system with the existing application infrastructure and added menu bar access.
+The implementation provides a robust foundation for delivering timely and relevant notifications to enhance user engagement and productivity awareness. **DONE**

 ### Step 20: Reward System
 - Implement `Reward` model